 Don’t get me wrong.
-I’m still not a gung-ho thimble user, and I’ll probably never use one full-time.
+I’m still not a gung-ho thimble user when embroidering, and I’ll probably never use one full-time.
 And this one does take some getting used to, but I’ve found it less awkward than a full thimble.
 It’s perfect for when I need it.
 Last night, thanks to my Little Rubbery Yellow Finger Buddy, I successfully maneuvered a tough spot that involved sunk goldwork threads and tiny stitches – with nary a needle sliding into the skin.
 That’s when I was convinced that this open thimble is a handy tool to have in the needleworker’s box.

 And that brings me to some questions: Do you use a thimble?
 Have you ever used a thimble?
 Do you like using thimbles?
 Do you have any recommendations for using thimbles?
 And, if you do use a thimble, at what point in your needleworking life did you start using it?
 Did you use one from the beginning, or did you pick it up later on?
 For some reason, I’ve got this idea that if you learn to sew with a thimble, a thimble is the most natural thing in the world.
 But if you don’t learn with one, then the thimble is a foreign object that the body wants to reject.
 What do you think?
 Leave a comment!
 We want to know!